Our Buildings and a little of our History

 Dr. Kennon was instrumental in securing the funding for Lewis Hall and Kennon Observatory.
 Lewis Hall was one of the last constructions of the Works Progress Administration set up during the Great Depression.
 Today, Lewis Hall houses lecture rooms and laboratories for courses in physics and astronomy.
 Many faculty members in the department have offices here, while others have their offices on the south side of campus in the National Center for Physical Acoustics.
 In 1995, a research wing was added southward from the southwest corner of Lewis Hall.

-A portrait of Dr. Lewis hangs above the stairwell, on the right after you enter through this door.
+A portrait of Dr. Lewis hangs above in the hall opposite the Physics Department Office, on the left after you enter through the door at the left (east) side.
 Although the building was completed in 1939, it was not named ‘Arthur Beverly Lewis Hall’ until 1977, as was then directed by the Board of Trustees of the Institutions of Higher Learning.
 From 1939 to 1977 it was known simply as ‘the physics building’.

 This, the main entrance of the observatory, faces due south, and the building is precisely aligned east to west.
 A small tube in the south wall is oriented such that direct rays of the sun shine through it to the floor only twice a year, at noon on the vernal and autumnal equinoxes.
 The slanted metal roof of the transit room (between the main and small domes) was designed to open for observations using a three inch meridian telescope.